The Reykjavik Summit of the Council of Europe: United around values in the face of extraordinary challenges

 Secretary General and the other Council of Europe bodies and institutions.

-of the Summit in its work.
+guidance of the summit in its work.